Skip to main content

 Questions to Ask a Seller Before Making an Offer

-How a seller answers these questions — and how quickly they answer them — tells you as much as the answers themselves.
-Evasiveness, inconsistency, or hesitation on basic operational questions is a meaningful signal.
+How a seller answers these questions — and how quickly — tells you as much as the answers themselves.
+Evasiveness or hesitation on basic operational questions is a meaningful signal.

-- —What percentage of revenue comes from your top 5 customers?
-How long have those relationships been in place?
+• What percentage of revenue comes from your top 5 customers, and how long have those relationships been in place?

-- —What does the competitive landscape look like, and has it changed recently?
+• What does the competitive landscape look like, and how has it changed?

 Looking for Acquisition Opportunities in Florida?